 About the class

-Inclusive Economies explores how innovations and market mechanisms can benefit humanity by rallying impact investments, engaging participants cooperatively, boosting equity & resilience, and broadening prosperity.
+Inclusive Economies explores how innovations and market mechanisms can benefit humanity by rallying impact investments, engaging participants cooperatively, boosting equity and resilience, and broadening prosperity.
 This thesis can be counter-intuitive since many equate such mechanisms of the market and capital investment solely with the canonical neo-liberal globalization model or corporate-driven globalization approach to development.
 While seemingly quite productive, such traditional approaches have also increased wealth disparity within and between peoples, threatened the sustainability of the natural environment, and generally undervalued the external, the intangible, and the difficult to measure.

 This course therefore explores the ideas behind, and actions towards, multiple compelling and inclusive economic mechanisms and approaches.
 Students review and analyze the competing worldviews and historical pathways that led to the current dominant economic modalities and both theoretical and empirical criticisms.
 We then explore concepts and case studies for developing alternative opportunities, modifications, and/or improvements, including crafting circular economies and reinforcing local economies.
 Our core goal is to understand and experiment with economic systems thinking towards reclaiming the power to control and build inclusive local and regional economies, secure rights to food, water, land, and healthy environments, build resilience, restore value systems, and ultimately improve quality of life.